-Any student who chooses to possess or use a cell phone or electronic device in a matter that does not conform to the appropriate use expectations of this policy may be subject to any of the following:
+Any student who chooses to use a cell phone or electronic device in violation of this policy outside the school day may be subject to any of the following:

-- a) A verbal reminder of expectations for appropriate use of cell phones and electronic devices and a request that a student modify their cell phone or electronic device use to meet the expectation of this policy. - Confiscation of the cell phone or electronic device by a teacher or administrator and return b) or the cell phone or electronic device at the end of the class period. - Confiscation of the cell phone or electronic device by a building administrator to be identified c) and stored in a safe location in the building's main office until the end of the school day. - d) Written notification to the student's parent, guardian, or legal custodian by the building administrator. - e) Confiscation of the cell phone or electronic device by a building administrator to be identified and stored in a safe location in the building's main office until the student's parent, guardian, or legal custodian comes to the school to retrieve the cell phone or electronic device.
+- c) A verbal reminder of expectations for appropriate use of cell phones and electronic devices and a request that a student modify their cell phone or electronic device use to meet the expectations of this policy. - Confiscation of the cell phone or electronic device by school personnel until the end of event or activity. - e) Written notification to the student's parent, guardian, or legal custodian by the building administrator. - f) Confiscation of the cell phone or electronic device by a building administrator until the student's parent, guardian, or legal custodian comes to the school to retrieve the cell phone or electronic device.